Rose Body Butter Recipe without Beeswax: A Vegan Friendly Moisturizer

 If you plan to sell your rose body butters, you’ll need to follow FDA guidelines for labeling your product.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 Also, don’t forget.
-If you make homemade soaps or bath & body products I will be featuring your creations on Soap Deli News blog on my weekly wrap up posts!
-Simply add the hashtag #soapdelishowoff to your instagram and twitter posts for a chance to have your handmade products featured!
+If you make homemade soaps or bath & body products, I’d love to see what you’re making!
+Simply add the hashtag #soapdelishowoff to your instagram posts!